If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 If you experience pain and discomfort between the third and fourth toes, you may have a condition that is referred to as Morton’s neuroma.
 The pain originates from tissue that has been affected as a result of a swollen nerve on the bottom of the foot.
 Research has shown that being involved in specific sports or wearing high heels may play a significant role in the development of this uncomfortable condition.
 Patients often notice a burning sensation in the ball of the foot.
 This may intensify as weight is put on the foot, in addition to a numbness or tingling feeling.
 Relief may be obtained by wearing correct footwear or gently massaging the affected area.
 If you feel you may have Morton’s neuroma, it’s advised to seek the counsel of a podiatrist who can properly inform you of correct treatment techniques.

 Morton’s neuroma is a very uncomfortable condition to live with.
 If you think you have Morton’s neuroma, contact one of our podiatrists of Carolina Foot & Ankle.
-Our doctors will attend to all of your foot and ankle needs and answer any of your related questions.
+Our doctors will attend to all of your foot care needs and answer any of your related questions.

 Morton’s Neuroma